exercism/javascript/concepts/inheritance/about.md

 # About

-Inheritance is a concept that comes from [object oriented programming][object-oriented].
-It is a way to create parent-child relationships between classes where the child class (sometimes referred to as a _subclass_) has access to the behavior and data defined by the parent class (sometimes referred to as a _superclass_).
+Inheritance is a way to create parent-child relationships between classes.
+The child class (sometimes referred to as a _subclass_) has access to the behavior and data defined by the parent class (sometimes referred to as a _superclass_).

 ```javascript
 class Pet {